 You will also gain an appreciation of how religion, philosophy and ethics form the basis of our culture.
 Evaluation and critical thinking skills are developed, along with the ability to work with abstract ideas and develop research skills.
-All these skills will help prepare you for further study in a variety of A level subjects.
+All these skills will help prepare you for further study in a variety of A level subjects as well as the rest of your GCSE subjects.